digitaltrails/vdu_controls/README.md

 * 2.4.1
   * Conversion to PyQt6 (while mainting PyQt5 compatability).
   * PyQt6 is used by default, with a fallback to PyQt5 should it not be available.
-  * New option qt6-high-dpi-scaling, disable it to force Qt6 to revert to Qt5 scaling and styling.
-  * New environment variable VDU_CONTROLS_QT_VERSION, set it to 5 or 6 to force the use of PyQt5 or PyQt6.
+  * New option, prefer-qt6, disable this option to prefer PyQt5 over PyQt6.
-  * Minor changes to UI layouts to acommodate both Qt5 and Qt6.
+  * Various changes to UI layouts to acommodate both Qt5 and Qt6 (including Qt6 High-DPI scaling).
+  * Various tweaks to the main window to make the spaciouse Qt6 styling more compact.
+  * Renamed the smart-uses-xcb option to smart-uses-xwayland to better reflect what the option does.
+  * Fixed smart-window preservation when the app was closed from the tray without ever showing the main window.
+  * Fixed weather selection, on selection, restore any missing weather definition files.
+  * Fixed initialization-preset error handling (fix undefined variable).
+  * Only persist lux_daylight_factor if in semi-auto mode (stop hardware light metering overwriting the user's choice).
 * 2.4.0
   * Added the ability to estimate the solar-illumination for a given geolocation and time.
   * Added semi-automatic brighness adjustment proportional to geolocated solar-illumination.